Tutorial: Deploy apps using Deployment Configurations

 There is a local and a remote copy of the file

-Extended , and they are identical.
-Let's change the local version.
+Extended, and they are identical.
+Let's modify the local version.

-To do that, place the caret at the method declaration, and press Ctrl+Shift+Alt+T (or choose on the main menu).
+To do that, place the caret at the method declaration, and press Ctrl+Shift+Alt+T (or choose rename a method:from the main menu).
 The popup menu shows all refactorings, available in the current context.
-Let's choose Rename refactoring, and rename a method:
+Let's choose Rename refactoring, and

 Perform refactoring and see the method name and its usage changed.

-In the Remote Host Tool Window tool window, right-click the file , and choose on the main menu.
-RubyMine immediately shows a warning:
+In the Remote Host Tool Window tool window, right-click the file, and choose Download from here in the context menu.
+RubyMine shows a warning:

-RubyMine shows differences viewer, where you can accept individual changes or reject them, using the buttons , , , , .
+RubyMine shows differences viewer, where you can accept individual changes or reject them.

 Automatic upload to the default server

-When a user needs to have the exact same files on the server as in a RubyMine project, automatic upload can be of help.
-Automatic upload means that whenever a change is saved in the IDE, it will be deployed to the default deployment server.
+When you need to have the exact same files on the server as in a RubyMine project, automatic upload can be of help.
+Automatic upload means that whenever a change occurs in the IDE, it will be deployed to the default deployment server.